rtic-rs/rtic-examples/rtic_v5/heartbeat_stm32l4/README.md

 ### Connect the board

-You need to connect you bluepill board to ST-Link and connect pins:
+You need to connect you Bluepill board to ST-Link and connect pins:

 | BOARD |    | ST-LINK |
 |-------|----|---------|